 Each term describes a sociopolitical unit, and usage varies depending on the group’s preference.
 Much like the terms American Indian, Native American, and First Nations, the terms are sometimes used interchangeably.

 What does it mean for a tribal nation to be federally recognized?

 A federally recognized tribe is an American Indian nation that has a direct government-to-government relationship with the United States.
 Wisconsin currently has 11 federally recognized tribes.
 One Wisconsin tribe, the Brothertown Nation, is not recognized by the state or federal government.

 How many federally recognized tribal nations are in Wisconsin and the United States?

-In the United States, there are 567 federally recognized American Indian/Alaska Native nations.
-Wisconsin is home to eleven, the most American Indian nations east of the Mississippi River.
+In the United States, there are 574 federally recognized American Indian/Alaska Native nations.
+Wisconsin and Michigan are home to the most American Indian nations east of the Mississippi River.

 The eleven federally recognized First Nations in Wisconsin are:

 - Bad River Band of Lake Superior Chippewa